slaweet/release-stats-csv/README.md

 # release-stats-csv

 This is a tool to fetch releases from github api and save download numbers to csv file for further analyses.
-The script caches data in a file, the cache expires in one day.

 ## Instalation